taylorjohnsonm95/previous_work/MAGS/README.md

 bin.sh

-Bins alignments with vamb and uses depth as input
+Bins concatenated assembly with vamb and uses depth as input